 The natural gas industry has made tremendous strides on the technology front, not only in the affordable development of significant natural gas reserves, but also in increased efficiency, advances in the deployment of

 infrastructure, and notable gains in reducing emissions and the overall environmental impact of our operations.

 We are confident that technological advances will continue to serve our public well.

 At Spectra Energy, safety is a priority – from the protection of employees and contractors to the operation

 of our pipelines.
 Our safe and reliable operations are supported by an approximate $700 million annual investment in pipeline asset integrity, maintenance and system reliability programs.
 We work closely with local, state, provincial and federal agencies to ensure our facilities meet or exceed regulatory requirements for pipeline

 safety.
 We also maintain a highly skilled workforce that receives ongoing safety and emergency response training.

 Our commitment to safety extends beyond our company to our safety leadership in industry groups such as

 INGAA and CEPA.
-In May 2012, Doug Bloom, president of our Western Canada operations, will assume the role of Chairman for CEPA.
-From October 2011 to September 2012, Spectra Energy’s president and CEO, Greg Ebel, is
+In May 2012, Doug Bloom, president of our Western Canada operations, assumed the role of Chairman for CEPA.
+From October 2011 to September 2012, Spectra Energy’s president and CEO, Greg Ebel,

 in each pipeline company shares the goal of zero safety incidents.
 Also, our vice president of asset integrity is